Blog

 Price Point

-Considering the price point when choosing laboratory equipment suppliers involves more than just looking at the sticker price of the equipment.
-It’s about assessing the value you receive from the cost and how it fits into your budgetary constraints.
+Considering the price point when choosing laboratory equipment suppliers involves more than just the sticker price.
+It’s about assessing the value you get for the cost and how it fits within your budgetary constraints.
 Here’s what to keep in mind:

 Total Cost of Ownership: